 Gia Orlando Memorial Scholarship: A fund established in 1985 by Carl Orlando '64 in memory of his daughter.
-Restricted to a senior or seniors who perform to the best of their abilities academically and who demonstrate a spirit of generosity and unselfish caring reminiscent of Gia Orlando.
+Preference is given to a senior or seniors who perform to the best of their abilities academically and who demonstrate a spirit of generosity and unselfish caring reminiscent of Gia Orlando.